Hardwick Glaze Notebook

 Clay– is a combination of silica, alumina, fluxes and fillers refractory enough to hold a desired form.

-Silica is the most common element on earth.
+Silica is the most common element on earth besides oxygen.
 It is rarely found alone, most usually combined with other elements such as oxygen in silicon dioxide.
 Alumina is the third most abundant element in the earth’s crust behind silica and oxygen.
 Alumina is a main ingredient found in most naturally occurring clays and in most feldspar.
 Feldspar is a flux that is used in most high fired clays.
 Fillers are added or are naturally occurring in most clay to help hold them together, add color or other surface specifications.
 One product of fillers is to create the flexibility of a clay body to bend without breaking.
 This is an essential characteristic for throwing, stretching and bending clay bodies.

 How these materials are combined establishes how the clay body reacts to heat and cooling.
 High percentages of Alumina and/or Silica and little flux will make a clay body melt at high temperatures and when mature (the peak temperature to make these ingredients melt together), strong and vitreous.
 This same clay body fired at too low a temperature can be brittle and non-vitreous (allowing liquid and salts to pass through it).
-A clay body with too little clay and too much Silica and Flux can melt at an early temperature, but may be impractical to work with as it may not be flexible enough to create the desired form, like building with sand or paste.
+A clay body with too little clay and too much Silica and Flux can melt at an early temperature, but may be impractical to work with as it may not be flexible enough to create the desired form, much like building with sand or paste.
 It is combining these materials in a mix that is able to be formed and worked and then fired to the desired temperature that enabled early humans to create ceramic forms that lasted to present day.
 Luckily, clay can be found readily in nature that is able to work with the hands into the desired form and ready to fire to the desired temperature.
 That temperature may have been established by bricks being made of the same material, which would also melt if fired at too hot a temperature.

-Some of these first fired vessels were created to utilize the porosity of the clay body as much as to hold and transport liquids.
+Some of the first fired vessels were created to utilize the porosity of the clay body as much as to hold and transport liquids.
 The evaporation produced when liquid moved through the containers porous walls when filled with water cooled the pottery’s contents just as today this porosity allows flower pots to drain or water saturated wine sleeves to chill a bottle of Chablis.
 Vessels were also buried in the ground that could be filled with water to slowly water plants buried nearby.
 Bricks were made by the millions- fired and unfired, in many different cultures.

 There is no telling how the idea for pottery was created, but some say the earliest pots were woven baskets where clay was used to waterproof the grasses and possibly placed in a fire for cooking or heating, where it was found that the clay hardened when the temperature rose to the extremes necessary.